secretstartups/handbook/support/license-and-renewals/workflows/working_with_sales.html.md

 L&R Support cannot:

 - Provide an in-depth explanation as why an overage has occurred, support can only collate the data that proves whether an overage has occurred or not.
+- Provide detailed analysis on the nature of the overage (e.g. confirm if overage accounts were logged into or not, confirm how and when accounts were created or provide a timeline of the duration of any overages, etc.)
-- Be the arbiter as whether a True-Up can be waived or not, this is the responsibility of sales as detailed in [waived true-ups policy and approval requirements](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#waived-true-ups-policy-and-approval-requirements).
+- Be the arbiter for whether a True-Up can be waived or not; this is the responsibility of Sales as detailed in [waived true-ups policy and approval requirements](/handbook/sales/field-operations/order-processing/#waived-true-ups-policy-and-approval-requirements).

 ## Specific workflows to pass to Sales